Why study sociology?

 What are some marketable skills you can gain from studying sociology?

-If you choose to study sociology at an institution like North Central College, you will be engaged in fascinating coursework, research and experiential learning opportunities.
+If you choose to study sociology at an institution like North Central College, students like you will be engaged in fascinating coursework, social research and experiential learning opportunities.
 Additionally, sociology courses pair well with other disciplines you might want to study, like political science, gender studies, anthropology and psychology.

 “Sociology contributes so much to our understanding of human interaction,” said Jennifer Keys, a scholar, published author and professor of sociology at North Central College.
 “Even if you can only squeeze in one sociology course, it will stock your toolkit with critical thinking and research skills and challenge you to grapple with fascinating and complex social issues.”